hokkien-writing/hokkien-writing.github.io/source/Handbook_of_the_Swatow_Vernacular/a-list-of-classifiers.md

 * 【個】(Kâi) Applied to, men and things generally.
 * 【粒】(Liáp) Applied to, fruit, spherical things, as balls, pills, &c.
-* 【條】(Tiòu) Applied to, rivers, roads, collars, ropes, laws, hair, snakes, lizards, &c. and things in stripes.
+* 【條】(Tiôu) Applied to, rivers, roads, collars, ropes, laws, hair, snakes, lizards, &c. and things in stripes.
 * 【枝】(Ki) Applied to, masts, sticks, knives, spoons, pencils, pillars, branches of trees or plants, &c.
 * 【雙】(Sang) Applied to, things that go in pairs, as shoes, stockings, gloves, chop-sticks, &c.
 * 【對】(Tùi) Applied to, things that go in pairs, as scrolls, candle-sticks, horses, &c.